CopenhagenSoftware/Handbook/README.md

 Unit and integration tests do not replace a confirming manual test.

-We do not do test-driven development as a principle.
+We do not do test-driven development as a principle, but are open for it.

 For unit tests in C#, we prefer the following tools: xUnit, AutoFixture, Moq andFluentAssertions.